awsdocs/amazon-connect-admin-guide/doc_source/user-management.md

 1. Choose **Create and set up a new user** and then choose **Next**\.

-1. Enter the name, email address, and password for the user\.
+1. Enter the name, email address, secondary email address, mobile number, and password for the user\.

+   If you provide a secondary email, the user receives email notifications \- other than password reset notifications \- to this email address instead of to their primary email address\.

 1. Choose a routing profile and a security profile\.